SamKirkland/FTP-Deploy-Action/README.md

 Example: `knownhosts: ssh-rsa AAAAB3Nza...H1Q5Spw==`

 *Note: If you receive a `Connection refused` error, you must specify the ssh port to your host*
-*Note: You will have to repeat this step when your certificate renews (Let's Encrypt automatically renews every 60 days)*

 ```yml
 on: push